StateLibraryVictoria/bagit-workflow/README.md

 #### Staging script

-This process is designed to use minimal metadata submitted as JSON or parse metadata from the folder title.
-The current configuration looks for a `folder_title.ok` file that contains minimum metadata or is a zero byte file.
+This process is designed to use minimal metadata extracted from the folder metadata or within an existing bag.
+The current configuration looks for a `folder_title.ok` file to determine which collections to process.

-To generate these files, a Windows Batch file can be created to generate a `folder_title.ready` file with minimum metadata fields.
+To generate these files, a Windows Batch file can be created to generate a `folder_title.ok` file.
+An optional future enhancement would involve generating a `folder_title.ready` file with minimum metadata fields to allow for more nuanced metadata entry.
 Once the metadata is updated, the user renames the file to `.ok`.

+Example `.bat` script for empty file:

+        @echo off
+            for /D %%i in (*) do if not exist %%i.ok ( if not exist %%i.error (
+                    if not exist %%i.processing (
+                        .> %%i.ok)))

 Example `.bat` script with metadata: